The African Pygmy Hedgehog is by far the most common domesticated in their species. But, What to Know About Them?

 However, if you are looking to have one as pet, African pygmy hedgehogs are your best choice!

-In this section, you’ll learn about where African Pygmy’s come from, their size and lifespan, and some basics on having one as a pet.
+In this section, you’ll learn about where they come from, their size and lifespan, and some basics on having one as a pet.

 For more about where hedgehogs come from, click here.

 Estimates vary, but it has been noted that they have an expected life span between 3-8 years, with the average around the lower end of that estimate, at 3-5 years.

 “This may seem short, but is quite an impressive lifespan when compared with other small pets”.

 It is also an improvement on the lifespan of wild hedgehogs, which is typically about 2 years.

 On the other hand, they can weigh between 0.5- 1.25 pounds, and vary in size from 5 to 8 inches long.

 As they are very small mammals, they can become obese easily, so it’s important to watch their weight and make food adjustments when needed.